-Both Type A and Type B devices shall use both physical and virtual carrier sensing before accessing the medium, while Type C devices shall employ physical carrier sense only.
+All devices shall use both physical and virtual carrier sensing before accessing the medium.
 The RTT and CTT frames shall be transmitted using PHY mode D0 (see 10.2.5).
 The training frames shall be transmitted using one of the discovery PHY modes with adaptive spreading factor.

-15.2.1 DCA medium availability
+16.2.1 DCA medium availability